 On the next page, you will be asked for your current hosting details.
 If you happen to be a WP Engine customer, this makes it super quick and easy.
 Then click “Next.”

-If your not a WP Engine customer, it will ask you for your current host, Cpanel username, and password.
+If you’re not a WP Engine customer, it will ask you for your current host, cPanel username, and password.
 Then click “Next.”

 On the next page, you will be asked for your domain, WordPress credentials, and additional configuration options such as if your site is an ecommerce or community site, running over HTTPS, multisite, etc. If you’re running a highly dynamic site such as WooComerce, check out additional details on how Kinsta handles these types of migrations.
 Then click “Next.”